 The plot consists of much running back and forth in the swamp and a series of tedious repetitions on Cable nearly being captured by Arcane and men, rescued by Swamp Thing and then captured again.
 The unexciting action sequences consist almost entirely of people being thrown through the air in slow motion.
 Louis Jourdan gives an awfully stilted and campy performance as Arcane.
 On the film’s plus side is Adrienne Barbeau whose tough and two-fisted heroine is certainly welcome.

 Swamp Thing was clearly produced to jump aboard the sudden rush of screen comic-book properties in the early 1980s after the success of the Christopher Reeve Superman (1978).
-Producers Benjamin Melniker and Michael E. Uslan also held the rights to the Batman comic-strip around the same time and it is probably a good thing that the Tim Burton Batman (1989) did not go ahead under them.
-On the other hand, if Swamp Thing had gone ahead in the hindsight of Batman and adhered to the same dark brooding mood of both the Burton film and the original Swamp Thing comic-strip, this could have been a minor masterpiece.
+Producers Benjamin Melniker and Michael E. Uslan also held the rights to the Batman comic-strip around the same time.
+You cannot help but think if Swamp Thing had gone ahead in the hindsight of the Tim Burton Batman (1989) and adhered to the same dark brooding mood of both the Burton film and the original Swamp Thing comic-strip, this could have been a minor masterpiece.
 Played as the silly cartoon it is, it is a lost opportunity.
 Swamp Thing is one of the worst films made by the usually reliable Wes Craven.

 There was a sequel with the dreadful campy The Return of Swamp Thing (1989), which features return performances from Louis Jourdan and Dick Durock.
 There were also two tv series:– Swamp Thing (1990), which is surely one of the greatest wastes of time ever committed to video, and the animated Swamp Thing (1991), a routine variation that turns Swamp Thing into a cartoon superhero.
-Swamp Thing was an extraordinarily creative comic-book – it is sad that none of its media adaptations have come remotely near its potential.
+The character was subsequently revived in the tv series Swamp Thing (2019), which works the best of all the incarnations in adhering to the mood and canon of the comic-book, although this was cancelled after ten episodes.
 Swamp Thing also makes appearances in the animated films Batman and Harley Quinn (2017) and Justice League Dark (2017).